digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 ===========================

-An account is used as the proof of a business relationship between an owner and a custodian: Alice is authorized to transfer cash to Bob because Bob has a valid account at the Bank.
+An account is used as the proof of a business relationship between an owner and a custodian: Alice may transfer cash to Bob because Bob has a valid account at the Bank.

 This is done to avoid that Alice transfers cash to Charlie without Charlie being vetted and acknowledged by the Bank.

+The account is also used to determine who actually authorizes incoming and outgoing transfers.
+For the account at hand, the owner acts as a controller for both incoming and outgoing transfers.
+For an other account, you could for example let the custodian be the controller instead.

 Why do we need factories?
 =========================